yousefelassal/quote-cron/README.md

 > Wisdom often times consists of knowing what to do next.

 > Coming together is a beginning; keeping together is progress; working together is success.

+> Inspiration exists, but it has to find us working.